unimarkup/specification/Frontend_Reference.md

 :
 : - `tooltip` ...
 The abbreviation definition is shown as tooltip.
 :                 **Note:** The tooltip behavior depends on the output format.
-: - `replace` ...
-This replaces the abbreviation with the text defined in the definition.
+: - `substitute` ...
+This substitutes the abbreviation by the text defined in the definition.

 ### Direct Unicode